 Office: Olin 353

-Chura’s recent articles in The Chronicle of Higher Education highlight his contributions to discussions about race and social conflict at the national level.
+Chura’s recent articles in the Akron Beacon Journal, The Chronicle of Higher Education and the London-based Times Higher Education underscore his contributions to pedagogical discussions of race, gender, and social conflict at the national and international levels:

-Professor Chura is also a translator who has made Lithuanian literary and cultural texts available in English.
-In 2009 he received a grant from the European Union for research in Baltic literature and drama, and in 2015 he received funding from the Lithuanian Ministry of Education to preserve memories of a politically decisive 1988 theater festival by establishing the Atgaiva Oral History Archive in the city of Šiauliai.
+Professor Chura is also a translator who has made Lithuanian literary texts available in English.
+In 2009 he won a grant from the European Union for research on Baltic literature and drama, and in 2015 he received funding from the Lithuanian Ministry of Education to preserve memories of a politically decisive 1988 theater festival by establishing the Atgaiva Oral History Archive in the city of Šiauliai.

 Ph.D., St. Louis University